I came across the inspiration for this recipe quite by accident.

 - Wide noodles

 - Crispy, roasted potatoes from the oven

 - Steamed vegetables (cauliflower, broccoli, carrots…)

 How to Keep Rosemary Fresh For a Long Time

-In our family garden we have a really big rosemary bush that has been with us many years.
-Every time I travel back to Zagreb, where I currently live, I bring with me few of those fresh rosemary sprigs.
-I like to dry them and use in dry herb mixtures like Herbes de Provence or use it fresh in recipes like this one.
+In our family garden, we have a really big rosemary bush that has been with us for many years.
+Every time I travel back to Zagreb, where I currently live, I bring with me a few of those fresh rosemary sprigs.
+I like to dry them and use them in dry herb mixtures like Herbes de Provence or use it fresh in recipes like this one.